kiishi-19/Senior-Capstone/README.md

 class SystemMonitorApp:
     def __init__(self, root):
-        # Initialize the main window with a title and background color
+        # Initializes the main window with a title and background color
         self.root = root
-        self.root.title("CyberDawgs - Incident Management")  # Set the title of the window self.root.geometry("500x400")  # Set the initial size of the window self.root.configure(bg="#2d2d2d")  # Dark gray background for a modern look
+        self.root.title("CyberDawgs - Incident Management")  # Set the title of the window self.root.geometry("500x400")  # Sets the initial size of the window self.root.configure(bg="#2d2d2d")  # Dark gray background for a modern look

         # Defines the fonts and colors for the text and labels